nivivive/heynivi/_posts/2020-09-21-quarantine-your-screen-time-addiction.md

 After enabling this setting, if you open a new website, you can quickly decide:

-A. I need this website for [insert your reason] and allow it back in.
+A. I need this website for [a specific reason] and allow it back in.

 *This is a good Internet habit that you can leave as-is.*